Michaelxk/Gosia-Recipe/README.md

 #### Things to do:

-1. rename RecipeCard in RecipeCardList
+1. rename RecipeCard in RecipeCardList -READY
 2. remove input from RecipeCardList
 3. Create NutritionFact View